*Even in airplane mode

 The Transcript.

-Thunder Kitty captures both sides of the call, transcribes everything on your Mac, and labels who's speaking — including you.
+Thunder Kitty captures both sides of the call as separate audio streams, transcribes everything on your Mac, and always knows which voice is yours.

 Coffee w/ Maya